 4. All progress matters

-Thousands of small businesses enroll in Tribe each year – and some folks are just starting out, with nothing more than an idea; while others may have mature memberships, with thousands of members.
+Thousands of small businesses enroll in The Membership Experience each year – and some folks are just starting out, with nothing more than an idea; while others may have mature memberships, with thousands of members.

 And one clear lesson has been that everyone can make progress – and that all progress matters.